techidaily/site-windows11/source/_posts/10-overlooked-windows-11-aesthetic-themes.md

  As the name suggests, Ubuntu Light SkinPack transforms the visuals of your Windows operating system completely, offering new animations, icons, and wallpapers.
 It also changes the taskbar placement by moving it to the side of the screen.

  However, because of all the new things the theme adds make sure your computer's drivers are updated before you begin installing this theme.
-And if you'd like help with that, why not try a[free driver updater for Windows](https://www.makeuseof.com/windows-best-free-driver-updaters/) to do all the heavy lifting?
+And if you'd like help with that, why not try a [free driver updater for Windows](https://www.makeuseof.com/windows-best-free-driver-updaters/) to do all the heavy lifting?

  This theme also comes with a paid and free version, just like the macOS Monterey skin.